 What is the Best Wood to Use for Decking?

-For many years, wood has been the first choice for construction, especially for decking buildings.
+For many years, wood has been the first choice for construction, especially for building decks.
 Many use it for its timeless beauty and aesthetics, while others love it for its affordable cost.
 But as with many other home improvements, planning is the key to having a perfect outcome.
 One of the things you’ll want to decide is what wood to use.
 But what is the best wood to use for decking?

 The Different Types of Wood